divyanshjha30/pollapp/README.md

 # Poll App

-Build a Voting App created with the MERN stack
+Build a Polling App created with the MERN stack

 ## Key Points